The AI Discipline Gap

 • AI bans

-And adopt disciplined, structured AI usage.
+And adopt structured, disciplined AI usage.

 AI is not the problem.
-Overtrust is.

-And without structure, it will only grow.
+And without visibility, it will only grow.